dliver-more/mautic-aws-server-setup/README.md

    chmod +x setup_mautic.sh
    ./setup_mautic.sh
    ```

+6. Update Security Groups:
+   - After completion of setup, optionally update the security groups to remove the public access to ports 80/443

 ## License
 This repository is open-source and available under the MIT License.
 Feel free to fork, contribute, or modify as needed.